dbohlender/canfar.github.io/docs/tutorial.md

 ### Using a VM image migrated from the old system

 Rather than configuring a new VM, users of the old system may use their old VMs.
-As part of the migration, VM images were located in the  personal VOSpace of existing CANFAR users and then converted and copied into OpenStack projects.
+As part of the migration, VM images were located in the  personal VOSpaces of existing CANFAR users and then converted and copied into OpenStack projects.
 Please note the following:

-  * *VM images are stored in the project, not a personal VOSpace.* If several users are members of the same project they need to keep track of the different VM images that they have created.
+- *VM images are stored in the project, not a personal VOSpace.* If several users are members of the same project they need to keep track of the different VM images that they have created.

-  * *The size of the root partition is not dynamic.* If your old VM (from ```vos:[username]/vmstore```) had a size of 10 G, you will need to select a flavor with a root partition of at least that size.
-However, if you select a flavor with a much larger size (e.g., 40 G), the instantiated VM will still only use 10 G.
+- *The size of the root partition is not dynamic.* For example, if your old VM (from ```vos:[username]/vmstore```) had a size of 10 G, you will need to select a flavor with a root partition of at least that size.
+However, if you select a flavor with a much larger size (e.g., 40 G), the instantiated VM will still only be able to use 10 G.

-  * *The ssh public key is injected into a new generic account.* For example, if you had a Scientific Linux 5 VM, you will have your old user account in ```/home/[username]```, but OpenStack will have created a new account called ```ec2-user``` when the VM was instantiated, and copied the ssh public key into that account instead.
+- *The ssh public key is injected into a new generic account.* For example, if you had a Scientific Linux 5 VM, you will have your old user account in ```/home/[username]```, but OpenStack will have created a new account called ```ec2-user``` when the VM was instantiated, and copied the ssh public key into that account instead.
 Note that your old account is unchanged and may still be used.
 You can update the public keys for that old user using the one(s) injected into the generic account using **sudo**:
   {% highlight bash %}
   cat .ssh/authorized_keys >> /home/[username]/.ssh/authorized_keys
   {% endhighlight %}
   You may then log out, and re-connect to your original account using the new ssh keypair.

-  * *The /staging partition is only properly mounted for batch processing.* You may see ```/staging``` on a migrated VM, but it will not have any additional space beyond what is in the root partition.
+- *The old /staging partition is now replaced by /ephemeral for batch processing.* You may see ```/staging``` on a migrated VM, but it will not have any additional space beyond what is in the root partition.